 We hand tailored these tees into longer shirt dresses in our shop located on the Turtle Mountain Indian Reservation.
 The process is simple yet effective - we take extra-large tees and bring them in on the sides to create a longer tunic top.
-These fit sizes Small to Large.
-Pair with your favorite leggings, jean jacket, or shoes for a stylish look.
+Pair with your favorite leggings, jacket, and shoes for a stylish look.

 Jordan Bennett is a Mi’kmaq visual artist from Stephenville Crossing, Ktaqamkuk (Newfoundland), who currently lives and works on his ancestral territory of Mi’kma’ki in Terence Bay, Nova Scotia, with his partner in life and art, Amy Malbeuf, and their son.
 Jordan's ongoing practice utilizes painting, sculpture, textiles, video, installation, public art, and sound to explore land, language, the act of visiting, familial histories, and challenging colonial perceptions of Indigenous histories and presence with a focus on Mi’kmaq and Beothuk visual culture of Ktaqamkuk.